Get

 Depending on their generation type, from F1 to F5, Savannah cats will definitely inherit some of the behavior and physical properties from their wild African Serval lineage.
 The F1 Savannah cat is considered 50% wild since they are the direct hybrid offspring of an African Serval and a domestic cat.
 They will have the behavior, hunting instincts, physical attributes, and athletic ability closest to their wild parents.

-Despite being 50% wild, the F1 Savannah cats are not considered dangerous and still make great family pets.
-They are sociable and friendly, and can even show great amounts of affection toward their owners.
+Despite being 50% wild, the F1 Savannah cats are not considered inherently dangerous, but are not suitable pets for every household.
+Their temperament can vary, and they require highly experienced owners who can provide structured environments, enrichment, and containment.
 They are also incredibly intelligent, curious, and independent, often doing their own thing while exploring their environment.

 The most important thing to pay attention to when owning a Savannah cat is their increased hunting tendencies and physical abilities.
 As direct descendants of wild African predators, they are energetic and strong, and may easily get carried away with their hunting behaviors.
 They require lots of attention and exercise to keep them properly stimulated, and may even find themselves stalking one animal after another, putting them at risk of getting lost.

-Overall, the Savannah cat is not a dangerous pet to have, but there are certain considerations that need to be kept in mind—given that they have wild DNA in their genes.
+Overall, the Savannah cat is not a truly dangerous pet to have, but there are certain considerations that need to be kept in mind, given that they have wild DNA in their genes.

 How to Keep Savannah Cats Contained